Skip to content

 New risks

-“If we rely too heavily on technology without proper safeguards, we may introduce new risks that could outweigh the benefits… but (with the right controls) we can harness the power of technology to improve safety outcomes without compromising the well-being of our workforce.”
+“If we rely too heavily on technology without proper safeguards, we may introduce new risks that could outweigh the benefits.
+But (with the right controls) we can harness the power of technology to improve safety outcomes without compromising the well-being of our workforce.”

 Need for planning